Drag on a partially immersed sphere at the capillary scale: Experimental methods

 \subsection{Free-surface measurement}

 To measure the silhouette of the free surface from the side, a lens (United Scientific LCV108) and reflecting mirror is placed across the channel from the camera, with an LED light panel partially covered by colored diffuser paper placed at the focal plane of the lens.
 This allows for the bulk of the fluid to appear bright, while refracted rays passing through the free surface appear dark.
+The meniscus at the side of the channel also appears dark due to this effect.
 Stepping and camera triggering are controlled directly from the Arduino.
 A Nikon D850 with Nikon Micro-NIKKOR 105 mm macro lens is used in conjunction with a relay module connected as remote shutter controller.
 In the acquired images, the sphere position is measured using the `imfindcircles' function in MATLAB.
 The image is binarized with a threshold of intensity between the bright bulk and dark free surface intensity value.
 These binary values are interpolated along a circular contour and filtered to keep large regions.
 The transition between dark and light regions along this contour are used to identify the position of the contact line between the sphere and free surface.